terrencec51229/HackMDREADME/README.md

 ![Shared Resources](https://i.imgur.com/M9CiQ5R.jpg)

-> Visit [Performance and limits](https://aws.amazon.com/transit-gateway/faqs/) for more overall guidances and [What is a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) for more in-depth details.
+>  :mag: Visit [Performance and limits](https://aws.amazon.com/transit-gateway/faqs/) for more overall guidances and [What is a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) for more in-depth details.

 ### <span class="fontColorH3">Comparison of The Transit Family </span>